hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Teaches his pupils in a different way.
 >
-> He never means his promise to fulfill,
+> He never means his promise to fulfil,
 >
 > And laughs at fools who would believe his bill.
 >